Improving Person Re-identification by Attribute and Identity Learning: Related Work

 \section{Related Work}

-This section briefly reviews several closely related aspects, \ie, CNN-based re-ID methods, attributes for re-ID and attributes for face applications.

-\textbf{CNN-based person re-ID.} CNN-based methods are dominating the re-ID community, and can be classified into two categories: deep metric learning and deep representation learning.
-For the first category, usually image pairs or triplets are fed into the network.
-Representative methods include \cite{yi2014deep,li2014deepreid}.
-Usually, the spatial constraints are integrated into the similarity learning process \cite{ahmed2015improved,li2014deepreid,yi2014deep,chen2017multi}.
+\textbf{CNN-based person re-ID.} CNN-based methods are dominating the re-ID community upon the success of deep learning \cite{he2016deep,fan18unsupervisedreid,varior2016gated,zheng2017discriminatively,Xiao_2016_CVPR, zhou2018deep,zhu2017uncovering}.
+A branch of works learning deep metrics \cite{ma2014person,li2014deepreid,ding2015deep} that image pairs or triplets are fed into the network.
+Usually, the spatial constraints are integrated into the similarity learning process \cite{li2014deepreid,ahmed2015improved}.
 For example, in \cite{varior2016gated}, a gating function is inserted in each convolutional layer, so that some subtle difference between two input images can be captured.
-In \cite{chen2017multi}, Chen \etal propose a multi-task method by implementing a ranking loss and a verification loss from a triplet input.
 Generally speaking, deep metric learning methods have advantages in training on relatively small datasets, but its efficiency on larger galleries may be compromised.

-The second category, \ie, representation learning, has gained increasing popularity because it yields superior accuracy \cite{zheng2016person} and does not harm the efficiency.
-Examples include \cite{xiao2016learning,zheng2016mars,xiao2016end,geng2016deep,zheng2016discriminatively}.
-Xiao \etal \cite{xiao2016learning} propose to learn a generic feature embedding by training a classification model from multiple domains with a domain guided dropout.
-In \cite{zheng2016discriminatively,geng2016deep}, the combination of verification and classification losses is proven effective, consistent with the findings in \cite{sun2014deep}.
-This paper adopts this line of methods as the re-ID baseline, \ie, a classification model is fine-tuned, and the learned embedding is used to compute the similarity between the query and gallery images.
+Another branch of works learning deep representations \cite{zheng2017discriminatively,Xiao_2016_CVPR, zhou2018deep, wu2018deep}.
+Xiao \emph{et al.} \cite{Xiao_2016_CVPR} propose to learn a generic feature embedding by training a classification model from multiple domains with a domain guided dropout.
+In \cite{zheng2017discriminatively}, the combination of verification and classification losses is proven effective.
+Xu \emph{et al.} \cite{xu2018attention} propose a Pose guided Part Attention (PPA)is learned to extract attention-aware feature for body parts from a base network.
+Then the features of body parts are further re-weighted, resulting in the final feature vector.
+Since GAN proposed by Goodfellow \emph{et al.} \cite{goodfellow2014generative}, methods utilizing GAN \cite{Wei_2018_CVPR,Zheng_2017_ICCV} have been proposed to tackle re-ID.
+In \cite{Wei_2018_CVPR}, a Person Transfer Generative Adversarial Network (PTGAN) is proposed to transfer the image style from one dataset to another while keeping the identity information to bridge the domain gap.
+In \cite{martinel2017person}, a dictionary-learning scheme is applied to transfer the feature learned by object recognition and person detection (source domains) to person re-ID (target domain).
+Recently, some semi-supervised methods~\cite{wu2019progressive,wu2018cvpr_oneshot} and unsupervised methods~\cite{lin2019aBottom,fan18unsupervisedreid} has been proposed to address the data problem for re-ID.
+These methods achieve surprising performances with less or none of annotations.
+Attributes information also benefits these methods in the semi-supervised task.